+“Yes.”
+I said with my throat and lips; my head and heart; every inch of my body.
 Yes to a life and future with this good man.
 Yes to leaving behind the known, loved, and familiar for new loves and new adventures.
 Yes to making life, a human, a little man.
 All those thoughts not caring about carrying on my genes shifted, and I learned what it is to want to make a person with someone I love.

 Baby Callan kicks once, and then again.
 It makes me smile every time.

 The community on Isla is supportive beyond anything I could’ve hoped for, and eagerly awaits his birth almost as much as we do.

 My sister and I were raised in a community of “Aunts and Uncles,” “Grandparents,” and dear family friends who loved us fiercely, and valued us as people.
 In a world where adults and children are too often separated, Laurel and I grew up surrounded in a diverse group of people from all ages, who taught, nurtured, and mentored us.
 It’s what I want for my own child, and I’ve found it here.

 Sometimes I feel like a broken record, always going on about how much I miss Michigan.
 I think we often mythologize a place once we’re not living there anymore.
 I try to remind myself of the loneliness, bugs, cold, limitations.
 Those are there too, in the mix of golden evenings on clear lake shores, waiting for the moon to rise so we could dive, naked and free—swimming for hours beneath a night sky broken open with stars, planets, and spinning satellites.